 Watching deer in the wild can be difficult due to their keen hearing as they can hear the slightest unusual sound.

 Deer have an excellent sense of smell, so if you want to watch deer in the wild, it is best to find a place downwind.
 If you don’t, then they may pick up on your scent and leave.
-If you want to go deer watching, make sure you don’t smoke or wear any strong scents.
+If you want to go deer watching, ensure you don’t smoke or wear any strong odors.

 Another sense that deer rely on is their eyesight.
-They have fantastic eyesight and can spot a human over a kilometer away.
+They have excellent vision and can spot a human over a kilometer away.
 Although deer may have great eyesight, they rely on movement, so if you stay still, they may not see you.
-Always make sure not to break up the horizon, however, as they may spot you.
+Always ensure not to break up the horizon, however, as they may spot you.

 Deer can be very vocal so listen out for them when walking somewhere where you might spot them.